 Can I use Greek yogurt instead of mayo?

-I’ve never tested this and I’m just not sure about it because of the lack of veggies.
+I’ve never tested it for this recipe and I’m just not sure about it because of the lack of veggies.

 If you want a Greek yogurt based tuna salad, try my Veggie-Packed Greek Yogurt Tuna Salad.
 I love Greek yogurt and mayo a lot, so I try to use them at different times and see how they work out!